 And Louis Swaim’s translation of Yang Chengfu’s book, The Essence and Applications of Taijiquan*.

-I hope that my forth coming work, “The Taijiquan Classics – A Martial Artist’s Translation,“ will also be of use to students of the art.
-The eBook version should be out later this month or early January.
+I hope that my next work, “The Taijiquan Classics – A Martial Artist’s Translation*” will also be of use to students of the art.

 So I will make sure to keep an eye on your books at Amazon*!
 Thank you Scott for this interview!